aave/risk-v3/asset-risk/methodology.md

 Market risks are used to calibrate the model’s [risk parameters](risk-parameters.md).
 Volatility helps to define the required level of collateralisation, (i.e., the [Loan to Value](risk-parameters.md#loan-to-value)).
 The liquidity risks are contained by liquidation incentives (i.e., the [liquidation threshold](risk-parameters.md#liquidation-threshold) and [bonus](risk-parameters.md#liquidation-bonus)).

-Tokens with high market risk might only qualify as collateral in *Isolation Mode*, which restricts them only back *Isolated Stablecoins*
+Tokens with scores of D+ or below in any of these categories are very risky, which makes them poor quality collaterals.
+They should only be onboarded with strict risk mitigation either as borrow only or as collateral with a *Supply* or in *Isolation Mode*, which restricts them only back *Isolated Stablecoins*.